atrzaska/bugzilla_ex/README.md

 Welcome to Bugzilla!

-The goal of this project is to take various concepts of web software design and apply them to in a elixir application.
+The goal of this project is to take various concepts of web software design and apply them in a elixir application.

 ## Project description